Mmesek/mmesek.github.io/content/about.md

 meta: true
 comments: false
 ---
 Hello stranger.
-Welcome to my little corner on the internet.
+Welcome to my little corner on the internet, to a place where you can find some of my tales.
-I've been wearing many hoodies, and these are my tales.

 ## Who am I?